Theme: Implementing the new research ideas to eradicate pancreatic cancers

 • On our webinar banner, website and other proceedings, branding and marketing content, the advertising logo of your company.

-• Nobody has this massive visitors to pancreas in the world, this is the best forum to highlight society.
+• Nobody has these massive visitors to pancreas in the world; this is the best forum to highlight society.

 • Creating long-lasting peer relationships.